 Students transferring courses from other colleges or applying SUNY Ulster course work to a degree in nursing, MUST have taken anatomy and physiology (BIO107 & BIO108) courses at the same college, be within five years of starting the SUNY Ulster Nursing Program, and have earned a C or better to be awarded credit for anatomy and physiology I & II.
-Science courses may only be repeated once.
+Science courses may only be repeated once within a five year period.